Axway/platform-management-docs/content/en/docs/management_guide/managing_applications/managing_mobile_backend_services_datasources/sending_and_scheduling_push_notifications.md

 date: 2021-08-12
 ---

-This section explains how to send and schedule push notifications in the Dashboard.
+This section explains how to send and schedule push notifications.

 ## Sending push notifications

-To send a push notification, you must provide Dashboard the following information:
+To send a push notification, you must provide the following information:

 * **Notification recipients and channel –** If your application users are subscribed using _session-based subscriptions_, you can send a notification to specific {{% variables/apibuilder_prod_name %}} users subscribed to a particular channel.
 For token-based subscriptions, you can send notifications to all users subscribed to a particular channel, or all users regardless of their channel subscriptions.
 * **Notification schedule –** You can send a notification immediately, or schedule it to be sent at a future date and time.
 Scheduled notifications can be one-time or recurring.